-Okay, stupid ‘demic that has been here too long, you suck.
-But I will admit one perk to this past year of you is the focus on fashion that is comfortable and functional while still being stylish and enjoyable to wear.
-And this spring is showing the results with chic yet comfy sandals.
+One perk to this past year of us working from home and spending most of our time at home is the focus on fashion that is comfortable and functional while still being stylish and enjoyable to wear.
+And this spring is showing the results with comfy and chic sandals.

-This spring and summer, sandals are flat.
+This spring and summer, the stylish styles of sandals are flat.
 They have cushioned soles and arch support and protective ankle straps to prevent chafing.
 They can handle puddles and long walks, some are washable, yet they're all super cute.

 Many of the chic yet comfy spring sandals are athletic-inspired.
 See plenty of fashion versions of tried and true Teva, Merrell, and Chacao sandals and Adidas shower slides.
 The details make such shoes more stylish, looking great with wide-leg linen pants, mom jeans, midi-length dresses and skirts, lightweight joggers, and Bermuda shorts.